corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/upgrade-notes.md

 ### Database migrations

-The Identity Manager Service, the Network Map Service, the Zone Service, and the Auth service all require database migration.
+The Identity Manager Service, the Network Map Service, the Zone Service, and the Auth Service all require database migration.
 To enable database migration, set `runMigration = true` in the database configuration.
 If a service is connecting to a database with restricted user, you must temporarily change the service settings to connect with a privileged user (a user able to modify a database schema).